 Performances are 18+ only.
 The setup is cabaret style, but with performers on floor level with tables and chairs plus a custom touring stage (we don't use the venue's raised stage).
 Close proximity to the performers is part and parcel of the performance.
 A drinks and food package in the venue is encouraged to help make the night a "full experience" for audience members.
 This could be as simple as wine and cheese available or as extravagant as a cocktail bar and multi-course meal arranged in partnership with a local restaurant or caterer.

-Melissa Western and Tnee Dyer have enjoyed successful independent full-time performing arts careers for over a decade.
-In mid-2016 they returned from a year touring and training in the UK.
-Melissa received a Churchill Fellowship and the pair performed in festivals and venues around the country.
-They have travelled locally and globally to key festivals (Edinburgh Fringe, Woodford Folk Festival, Adelaide Fringe, Queensland Music Festival, Brisbane Festival) and have toured twice with the UK NRTS (Ella, Marilyn Marlene and Me, Lush Life, Oh Lady Be Good).
-As a married couple with children this pair enjoy a warm and uniquely personal rapport onstage.
+The team have travelled locally and globally to key festivals (Edinburgh Fringe, Woodford Folk Festival, Adelaide Fringe, Queensland Music Festival, Brisbane Festival) and have toured twice with the UK NRTS (Ella, Marilyn Marlene and Me, Lush Life, Oh Lady Be Good).
 They are known and respected for their refined skills, spontaneity and authenticity.

 Unique Selling Point